primegen-git/Cure-sync/README.md

 Sih urls.py
 /admin/: Points to the Django admin interface. path("", include(home_urls, namespace="home")): Includes URLs from the home app, accessible through the root URL (/) and assigned the namespace "home".
-Similar patterns exist for the hospital, user, and opd apps, each with their own namespace.
+Similar patterns exist for the hospital, user, and OPD apps, each with their own namespace.

 Opd urls.py
 Login: /login/ - Handles the login process for doctors.